7summer/-/README.md

       - Depend on user's input, the system will return the number of project in [Examine-Project-Data](#examine-data) function

    - *In this function*
+       - Firstly, we will not allow the credits to be entered for the project if the project don't to enter participating shcool
        - We will show the number ,name ,position and participating school of project
        - We can Input-Credit-data according to the number of school or the name of school
-       - Depend on user's input, the system will return the number of school in [Examine-School-Data](#examine-data) function
-       - Depend on user's input, we will determine whether the school number entered by the user is reasonable in the [Examine-Participating-School](#examine-data) function
        - The user will be re-entered the point if the user enters a point that is greater than the previous credit

 ## Read-Data-From-File